ThanhVoT/Consumer-Behavior-Analysis-Dashboard/README.md

 ## Considerations
 >I welcome further feedback on the project and suggestions for improvement to enhance future project outcomes.
 - The original dataset contains 28 rows of data, but some were excluded for irrelevance to the project.
 There may be additional rows that are not utilized and could potentially be removed.
 - The original data only contained **Location** which on closer inspection, referred to either a state or province within a country.
 I created a new reference sheet containing all countries and used **VLOOKUP** to group each location under its corresponding country to help with data manipulation and visualization.
+- To look at all the sheet tabs and what I did, on Excel, go to **File > Options > Advanced**, then scroll down and make sure **"Show sheet tabs"** is checked.